CristinaComsa/QA_Lumea-Lui-Andrei-SerenityBDD-Cucumber-Project/README.md

 AddToCartSteps

-Clicks on the "Add to Cart" button.
+-Clicks on the "Add to Cart" button.

-Verifies the product is added to the cart.
+-Verifies the product is added to the cart.

 HomeSteps

-Navigates to the home page.
+-Navigates to the home page.

-Accepts cookies on the home page.
+-Accepts cookies on the home page.

 LoginSteps

-Clicks on the login icon.
+-Clicks on the login icon.

-Enters email and password.
+-Enters email and password.

-Clicks on the login button.
+-Clicks on the login button.

-Retrieves the login welcome message.
+-Retrieves the login welcome message.

 LogoutSteps

-Clicks on the logout button.
+-Clicks on the logout button.

-Verifies redirection to the home page after logout.
+-Verifies redirection to the home page after logout.

 SearchProductSteps

-Clicks on the search bar.
+-Clicks on the search bar.

-Enters a product name in the search bar.
+-Enters a product name in the search bar.

-Clicks on the search button.
+-Clicks on the search button.

-Verifies search results for a given product.
+-Verifies search results for a given product.

 Page Objects (Package: starter.pageobjects)